-Would you rather pay for your personal web page web hosting or sign up for free web hosting?
+Would you rather pay for your web hosting or get it for free?

 It sounds like a rather idiotic question…right?
-I mean, what business doesn’t like free things like a free hosting provider and a free domain as well as web space?
+I mean, who wouldn’t want a free hosting provider, free domain, and free web space?

 My guess is as good as yours… nobody!